open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 ## Step 1 - Git markdown

-- Follow the instructions on the GitHub and Markdown page.
+- Follow the instructions on the [GitHub and Markdown page](../../pages/vi/vi-github-and-markdown.md) page.
 Make sure that you've linked to your github.io and pull request link on the Gitter chat (https://YourUserName.github.io and LinkToYourPullRequest).
 - Also include Raw.githack link in your pull request (https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md).

 NOTE: Raw.githack link above is case sensitive to your username.